Safety Modes

 Update for Command R7B

 Command R7B was released in late 2024, and it is the smallest, fastest, and final model in our R family of enterprise-focused large language models (LLMs).
-There are several important differences in how safety modes operate in Command R7B compared to the refreshed models that developers need to understand to use it responsibly:
+There are several important differences in how safety modes operate in Command R7B compared to older models that developers need to understand to use it responsibly:

 safety_mode